fusion809/fusion809.github.io-old3/pages/about-me.md

 my favourite were, in ascending order:

 ## Ubuntu
 **Ubuntu** was my first distro so I feel very comfortable with it, despite the fact that package development under it is difficult and tedious.
-Ubuntu affords one comparatively few customization options, although it is sufficient for me to use 16.04 LTS as my primarily operating system.
-This is because I find it more stable than any other operating system that makes the top five.
+I do not presently use it but it is fairly stable.

 ## Sabayon Linux
 It is the distribution that I have decided to keep on my `/dev/sda1` partition permanently, because it is a good fallback distribution in case the distro on my `/dev/sda3` partition fails to boot or otherwise has serious issues.
 It is a Gentoo derivative that has a beginner-friendly binary package manager, Entropy, alongside the complicated yet powerful package manager (oriented towards experienced Linux users) of Gentoo, Portage.
 Its software is usually fairly up-to-date (e.g., its website claims that its software is "bleeding-edge"), although sometimes you will see a lag, sometimes due to upstream issues (see most packages in its repositories come from the Portage Tree of Gentoo. e.g., GNOME 3.18 was released 23 September 2015, yet it was not until 15 November 2015 that the GNOME Shell 3.18 was finally added to the Portage Tree) and sometimes because only two people directly maintain the Entropy Store and as there are over 13,100 software packages in the Entropy Store it is sometimes impossible for them, from a practical standpoint, to keep all of them up-to-date.